kelseymara/calculator-android-app/README.md

 # Calculator Android App
 This is a calculator app developed as an introduction to Android app development using Java in Android Studio.

+## Functionality

+The core functionality of this Calculator app is implemented in ```app/src/main/java/com/example/calculator/MainActivity.java```.

+### User Input

+The app collects two numbers from the user via two input fields (EditText widgets).

+### Arithmetic Operations

+The app supports four basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
+Each operation is triggered by its respective button.
+After the operation is performed, the result is displayed in a TextView.

 ## How to run
 1. Clone the repository
 2. Open folder in Android Studio